techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

 docker compose up -d
 ```

-Give it a few seconds to start (could take up to 1 min depending on your docker machine)
+> *Note: The container can take up to 60 seconds to start the first time.
+It's a good idea to check the container to see if it is passing health checks before browsing to your site.*
+{: .prompt-info }

+Check to be sure you see that the container is healthy.

 You can check by running:

 ```bash
 docker ps
 ```

-> *Note: The container can take up to 60 seconds to start the first time.
-It's a good idea to check the container to see if it is passing health checks before browsing to your site.*
-{: .prompt-info }

-Check to be sure you see that the container is healthy.

 You should see something like: